dadmaan/ai_music_expo/Musika/README.md

 1. Clone the [Musika](https://github.com/marcoppasini/musika) here and rename it to "repo".
-2. Open a terminal in "Musika" directory and run "docker compose up --build -d"
+2. Open a terminal and run "docker compose up --build -d"
 3. Enter the running container with an interactve bash shell "docker-compose exec musika-notebook /bin/bash"
 4. Once inside the container's bash shell, run "python musika_test.py".